-Teachers at CATS Cambridge should know their subjects thoroughly, and by their enthusiasm seek to excite in the students an abiding academic curiosity.
+Teachers should know their subjects thoroughly, and by their enthusiasm seek to excite in the students an abiding academic curiosity.

 Teachers are responsible for maintaining and developing their subject knowledge and for ensuring that they are fully aware of, and understand, the examination board specifications and assessment criteria for the programmes of study on which they teach.